 5. Keep an eye on the market

 There is such a huge variety of personal loan products on the market at the moment.
-Lenders also offer a range of products to suit different borrowers in different circumstances, so you should always be on the lookout for a better deal.
+Lenders also offer a range of products to suit different borrowers in different circumstances, so you should always be on the lookout for a better personal loan deal.

 There are also a number of "buy now, pay later" services offering interest-free credit to buyers of (generally) smaller purchases.
 If you're looking to make a smaller purchase, you might qualify for interest-free finance.